Critical Cinema Lab

 Screening series

-CCL has invited Kurdish screenwriter and film director Erol Mintaş to curate the first edition of the series in the Fall of 2017 and Winter of 2018.
-CCL will introduce Mintaş and his film "Song of My Mother" (2014), together with the Kurdish short film "Silent" (2012) from Turkish director L. Rezan Yeşilbaş.
+The first edition of the OTHER/CINEMA series 2017 looked into alternative ways of representing the narratives of the Middle East.
+CCL invited Kurdish screenwriter and film director Erol Mintaş to curate the first edition of the series in the Fall of 2017 and Winter of 2018.
+CCL introduced his film "Song of My Mother" (2014), together with the Kurdish short film "Silent" (2012) from Turkish director L. Rezan Yeşilbaş.

 Picture